Advances and Open Problems in Federated Learning: Relaxing the Core FL Assumptions: Applications to Emerging Settings and Scenarios

 Partitioning by examples is usually relevant in cross-silo FL when a single company cannot centralize their data due to legal constraints, or when organizations with similar objectives want to collaboratively improve their models.
 For instance, different banks can collaboratively train classification or anomaly detection models for fraud detection \citep{webankswissre19reinsurance}, hospitals can build better diagnostic models~\citep{courtiol2019deep}, and so on.

 An open-source platform supporting the above outlined applications is currently available as \textit{Federated AI Technology Enabler (FATE)} \citep{FATE}.
 At the same time, the IEEE P3652.1 Federated Machine Learning Working Group is focusing on standard-setting for the Federated AI Technology Framework.
+Other platforms include \cite{ClaraTraining} focused on a range of medical applications and \cite{IBMFL} for enterprise use cases.
+See \cref{sec:datasets-and-software} for more details.

 \paragraph{Incentive mechanisms} In addition to developing new algorithmic techniques for FL, incentive mechanism design for honest participation is an important practical research question.
-This need may arise in cross-device settings (e.g. \citep{kang19incentive,kang2019incentiveB}), but is particularly relevant in the cross-silo setting, where participants may also be business competitors.
+This need may arise in cross-device settings (e.g. \citep{kang19incentive,kang2019incentiveB}), but is particularly relevant in the cross-silo setting, where participants may at the same time also be business competitors.
+The incentive can be in the form of monetary payout \citep{Yu-et-al:2020IS} or final models with different levels of performance \citep{Lyu-et-al:2020TPDS}.
+The option to deliver models with performance commensurate to the contributions of each client is especially relevant in collaborative learning situations in which competitions exist among FL participants.
+Clients might worry that contributing their data to training federated learning models will benefit their competitors, who do not contribute as much but receive the same final model nonetheless (i.e. the free-rider problem).
 Related objectives include how to divide earnings generated by the federated learning model among contributing data owners in order to sustain long-term participation, and also how to link the incentives with decisions on defending against adversarial data owners to enhance system security, optimizing the participation of data owners to enhance system efficiency.

 \paragraph{Differential privacy} The discussion of actors and threat models in \cref{ssec:actors_threat_models} is largely relevant also for the cross-silo FL.
 However, protecting against different actors might have different priorities.
 For example, in many practical scenarios, the final trained model would be released only to those who participate in the training, which makes the concerns about ``the rest of the world'' less important.